kamtoeddy/ivo/docs/v0.0.1/validators/index.md

 > N.B: if the validator does not return a validated value or it is undefined, the direct value passed will be used even `undefined`.

+> N.B: if the validator happens to throw an error, the validation of the said property will fail with reason `an error occurred`

 ## Post validation

 If you find the need to perform multiple validation steps on more than one field, you can achieve this with the `postValidate` option of your schema.